-- 33. Article 2.2bis(3) BCIP stipulates: "A trademark shall not be declared invalid [...] if, before the date of application for a declaration of invalidity, following the use which has been made of it, it has acquired a distinctive character".
-It is therefore for the defendant to prove that, prior to the institution of these proceedings (17 October 2022), the trademark has acquired distinctiveness for the goods and services for which it is registered (supra, point 3). - 34.
-This provision is an exception to the rule that signs which are not distinctive, descriptive or which have become customary may not be registered as trademarks.
-Since it is an exception to the rule, which
+- 27. Article 2.2bis(3) BCIP stipulates: "A trademark shall not be declared invalid [...] if, before the date of application for a declaration of invalidity, following the use which has been made of it, it has acquired a distinctive character".
+It is therefore for the defendant to prove that, prior to the institution of these proceedings (17 October 2022), the trademark has acquired distinctiveness. - This provision is an exception to the rule that signs which are not distinctive, descriptive or which 28. have become customary may not be registered as trademarks.
+Since it is an exception to the rule, which sets aside the public interest underlying the grounds for exclusion, the bar for acquired distinctiveness is high.
+Acquired distinctiveness occurs when a significant proportion of the relevant public has come to perceive a sign that was initially (ab initio) devoid of distinctive character, as a result of the use made of it, as an indication that the goods or services for which it is registered originate from a particular undertaking.
+The sign has thus acquired a new 'meaning', so to speak, which is no longer descriptive or non-distinctive (in this case not 'just' a colour but a badge of origin), and has therefore become capable of distinguishing the goods or services in question from those of other undertakings.
+Acquired distinctiveness is generally the result of (very) long and intensive use.

-&lt;sup>11 CJEU 6 May 2003, C-104/01, ECLI:EU:C:2003:244, point 66 (Libertel).
+7 CJEU 6 May 2003, C-104/01, ECLI:EU:C:2003:244, point 66 (Libertel).

-&lt;sup>12 CJEU 6 May 2003, C-104/01, ECLI:EU:C:2003:244, points 54 and 55 (Libertel).

-&lt;sup>13 CJEU, 19 June 2014, C-217/13 and C-218/13, ECLI:EU:C:2014:2012, points 69-71 (Oberbank); BenCJ (second chamber) 6 February 2024, C-2022/15, point 15 (Yellow stitch).
+8 CJEU 6 May 2003, C-104/01, ECLI:EU:C:2003:244, points 54 and 55 (Libertel).
+9 CJEU, 19 June 2014, C-217/13 and C-218/13, ECLI:EU:C:2014:2012, points 69-71 (Oberbank); BenCJ (second chamber) 6 February 2024, C-2022/15, point 15 (Yellow stitch).